A Personal Trainer’s Advice On Getting Healthy This Year

-As we head further into 2020, those New Year’s resolutions can sometimes get lost in the shuffle.
+As we head further into the new year, those New Year’s resolutions can sometimes get lost in the shuffle.
 It’s easy to lose sight of the long journey ahead and U.S. News & World Report claims 80% of all resolutions fail, but you don’t have to be a statistic.
 Here at Salsarita’s, we make it easy for you to stay on track with a healthy eating lifestyle by offering a fresh variety of ingredients that you can custom make to fit any dietary needs.
 From flame-grilled chicken to juicy Pico de Gallo, we’re taking the prep out of meal prep.

 However, we know that achieving your goals can be so much more than a meal.
 We enlisted the help of Rachel Nicely, a Certified Personal Trainer that has inspired thousands online with her optimistic and upbeat look on healthy living.